-Last year alone, the global oil and gas industry wasted $19 billion of natural gas due to methane leaks.
-Because of methane emissions, the oil and gas industry’s climate impact is greater than that of every gas-powered passenger vehicle on the planet.
+In 2021 alone, the global oil and gas industry wasted $19 billion of natural gas due to methane emissions.
+As a result of these emissions, the climate impact of the oil and gas industry is greater than the combined impact of every gas-powered passenger vehicle on the planet.

-We cannot meet the Paris Agreement goals and avoid exceeding 1.5 °C of warming without reducing the methane emissions from the global oil and gas industry.
+We cannot meet the Paris Agreement and avoid exceeding 1.5 °C of warming without achieving deep reductions in methane emissions from the global oil and gas industry.
 Luckily, the industry is taking action.

 Uniper already achieved a lot by applying best practice methods to keep emissions at the lowest possible level at our storage sites.
 Now, it’s time to increase the accuracy and granularity of methane emissions reporting across the entire gas value chain.
 This fits perfectly to our company`s commitment to become carbon neutral by 2035 in our European business.
 We are ready to curb methane emissions, and we will do it together.
 For a better, sustainable, and climate-proof future.